Alstrom grew up in Ridgewood, New Jersey. Started playing organ at age

 Organ Performance, despite playing in disco lounges nearly every night.

-Ner Tamid in Bloomfield, NJ, where he plays at all Shabbat, High Holiday,
+Ner Tamid in Bloomfield, NJ since 2010, where he plays at all Shabbat and High Holiday

 has performed with Bette Midler, Chuck Berry, Leonard Bernstein, Herbie